-Differences in interpretation that have plagued wirelength-based placers [40] are more problematic in the context of timing optimization.
-The timing-driven annealing-based placer from [53] reports the longest path delay 798ns for the MCNC benchmark avgsmall.
-In [24], the longest path was improved to only 80ns.
-A quadrisection driven placer [29] reported a result of 71ns, and most recently, a result of 59.6ns was reported [45].
-The improvement in delay for the same circuit by more than a factor of 10 seems beyond belief, especially considering that the approach of [53] was by no means naïve and their placer implementation has been validated independently.
-Also note that the avqsmall circuit was released in 1989, and clock frequencies of 16.6MHz were not realistic for standardcell ASICs at that time.
+For the available benchmarks, differences in interpretation that have plagued wirelength-based placers [46] are more problematic in the context of timing optimization.
+The timing-driven annealing-based placer from [59] reports the longest path delay 798ns for the MCNC benchmark avqsmall.
+In [28], the longest path was improved to only 80ns.
+A quadrisection driven placer [33] reported a result of 71ns, and most recently, a result of 59.6ns was reported [51].
+The improvement in delay for the same circuit by more than a factor of 10 seems beyond belief, especially considering that the approach of [59] was by no means naïve and their placer implementation has been validated independently.
+Also note that the avqsmall circuit was released in 1989, and clock frequencies of 16.6MHz were not realistic for standard-cell ASICs at that time.
 At this time, while interconnect delay was important, it by no means dominated system delay.
 Even if all interconnect delay was eliminated, it is unlikely that the delay of the longest path could be affected to this extent.
-Further investigation revealed that some path delays reported in [45] are smaller than the sum-of-gate-delays reported in [28] - for the testcase fract [45]
+Further investigation revealed that some path delays reported in [51] are smaller than the sum-of-gate-delays reported in [32] - for the testcase fract [51] computes a path delay 11.91ns, while [32] produces a lower bound of 18.5ns by entirely ignoring interconnect delays.